 Sept.
-16, 1955 - Congratulations to Donald Anderson and his lovely wife, on their marriage at the United Church, "Mindsor, last Saturday.
-Donald is the only son of Rev. and Mrs. ".
-S. Anderson, of the United Church here, and he is a graduate of Assumption University.
-"In. " Mrs. Anderson will reside in Toronto where he is studying for the ministry.
+16, 1955 - Congratulations to Donald Anderson and his lovely wife, on their marriage at the United Church, Windsor, last Saturday.
+Donald is the only son of Rev. and Mrs. W. S. Anderson, of the United Church here, and he is a graduate of Assumption University.
+Mr. AMerson will reside in Toronto where he is studying for the ministry.

 Sept.
-30, 1955 - Rev. & Mrs. Mathaniel S. Anderson, of Maidstone, announce the engagement of their daughter, Ruth Ann Elizabeth, to James Finothy Flood, son of Mr. & Mrs. Ross C. Flood, Sr., of Maidstone, the wedding to be solemnized in Maidstone United Church, on Saturday, Oct.
+30, 1955 - Rev. & Mrs. Mathaniel S. Anderson, of Maidstone, announce the engagement of their daughter, Ruth Ann Elizabeth, to James Minothy Mood, son of Mrs. & Mrs. Ross C. Mood, Sr., of Maidstone, the wedding to be solemnized in Maidstone United Church, on Saturday, Oct.
 15th at 4 p.m.

 Sept.
-16, 1955 - Judy Sexton, 6-year old daughter of Mr. ?
-Mrs. Ralph Sexton, had the misfortune of breaking her arm, the first day of school, with a fall at her home.
+16, 1955 - Judy Sexton, 6-year old daughter of Mr. 2 Mrs. Ralph Sexton, had the misfortune of breaking her arm, the first day of school, with a fall at her home.
 The arm was x-rayed and put in a cast at Notel Dieu.
-Her father Balph just recently won an aluminum door at the draw on Firemen's Field Day.
+Her father Ralph just recently won an aluminum door at the draw on Firemen's Field Day.

 Sept.
-16, 1955 - Miss Mayme Robinson, R.T., le 't Willow Run Airport on Tuesday for Denver, Colo where she will visit and attend a class reunion of Merby Hospital graduates.
-On her way home, she will stop off in Kansas City, Mo., and St. Louis to visit the Fahey families.
+16, 1955 - Miss Mayme Robinson, R. .. , le t Willow Run Airport on Tuesday for Denver, Colo where she will visit and attend a class reunion of Mercy Hospital graduates.
+On her way home, she will stop off in Kansas City, Mo., and St. Louis to wisit the Fahey families.

 Sept.
-16th, 1955 - Sincere sympathy to Raymond O'Keefe and children, Michael and Kathleen in the sudden bereavement of a loving will and devoted mother.
+16th, 1955 - Sincere sympathy to Raymond O'Keefe and children, Michael and Kathleen in the sudden bereavement of a loving wile and devoted mother.
 Mrs. O'Keefe, only 26 years of age, was the former Mary Gilbert, and leaves to mourn, besides her husband and children, her grieving parents, brothers and sisters.
-Deceased was a pharmoist and met death in a car accident in Montana, W.S.A., while returning from a two-week's motor trip to British Columbia in a car given her by her husband as a birthday gift.
-Mr. O'Keefe was flown home by private plane and is hospitalized.
+Deceased was a pharmoist and met death in a car accident in Montana, W.S.A., while returning from a two-week's motor trip to British Columbia in a car given her by her husband as a birthday gift. 'fr.
+O'Kee fe was flown home by private plane and is hospitalized.

 Sept.
-23, 1955 - Charles V. Collins, son of Mrs. 'Naurice Collins, of Windsor, formerly of Maidstone, has been admitted to partnership in the Detroit Certified Accounting Firm of Butten, Wellington and Co., - Charles with the firm since 1948, is a graduate of the University of Detroit, with a Master's Degree in business administration.
-He is a member of the Michigan Association of Certified Public Accountants and the American Institute of Accountants.
+23, 1955 - Charles V. Collins, son of Mrs. Maurice Collins, of Windsor, formerly of Maidstone, has been admitted to partnership in the Detroit Certified Accounting Firm of Butten, Wellington and Co., - Charles with the firm since 1948, is a graduate of the University of Detroit, with a Master's Degree in business administration.
+He is a member of the Tichigan Association of Certified Public Accountants and the American Institute of Accountants.

 Sept.
-23, 1955 - The banns of marriage were published on Sunday at St. Mary's Church for Earl Richard Markham, son of James, Sr., and Marie (Durocher) Markham, and Miss Mary Myrna Bushroe, daught er of Gabriel Bushroe and Loreen Stark, of Erie, Mich. - Following the wedding a breckfast was served with a reception in the Polish Hall, Windsor, for the groom's relatives and friends.
-Earl and his bride will reside on Highway 98.
-Sept.
-25, 1955 - Congratulations to Mr. Mirs.
-Stanley Deehan, who have returned from their honeymoon and who will make their home here.
-Stanley's mother, Mrs. Edward Deehan, is building a new home on Jefferson Blvd. in Fiverside.
+23, 1955 - The banns of marriage were published on Sunday at St. Mary's Church for Earl Richard Markham, son of James, Sr., and Marie (Durocher) Markham, and Miss Mary Myrna Bushroe, daught er of Gabriel Bushroe and Loreen Stark, of Erie, Mich. - Tollowing the wedding a breakfast was served with a reception in the Polish Hall, Windsor, for the groom's relatives and friends.
+Earl and his bride will reside on Michway 98 attions to Mr. A Mrs. Stanley Deehan, who have returned from their honeymoon and who will make their home here.
+Stanley's mother, Mrs. Edward Deehan, is building a new home on Jefferson Blvd. in Riverside.
 It is with deep regret that her friends and neighbors learned of her moving from St. Mary's, where she is highly respected.
-It seems from time to time we are called upon to bid farewell to staunch and beloved citizens to make room for the younger generat ion launching upon their new career as homenakers.
+It seems from time to time we are called upon to bid farewell to staunch and beloved citizens to make room for the younger generat ion launching upon their new career as homemakers.
 And so, as we bid God speed to Mrs. Deehan, we welcome the new Mrs. Deehan.